LearnersGuild/guide/Learning/Challenge.md

 ## Choosing Activities for Challenge

-When you are choosing what to work on, you should be considering whether or not the learning activity will put you into your ZPD.
+When you are choosing what to work on, you should be considering whether or not the module or project will put you into your ZPD.

 This is a form of prediction, and prediction is hard.
 Learning to pick activities that at the right level of challenge is a skill in itself, and one you'll have to practice over time.

-To help you get started, and to scaffold your thinking about this, consider the following questions when choosing an activity or goal:
+To help you get started, and to scaffold your thinking about this, consider the following questions when choosing an activity or project:

 1. Have you completed a similar task before?
    * \(A\) Yes